DoubleTree by Hilton Portland

 Click here to view a list of organizations that participated in 2017's Summer Study Industry conference.

-Physicist Amory Lovins is the cofounder, Chief Scientist, and Chairman Emeritus of Rocky Mountain Institute.
+Physicist Amory Lovins is the co-founder, Chief Scientist, and Chairman Emeritus of Rocky Mountain Institute.
 He has written 31 books and over 630 papers.
 He is a frequent advisor to major firms and governments on topics ranging from energy efficiency to designing for the environment.
 He received the Blue Planet, Volvo, Zayed, Onassis, Nissan, Shingo, and Mitchell Prizes, MacArthur and Ashoka Fellowships, 12 honorary doctorates, the Heinz, Lindbergh, Right Livelihood, National Design, and World Technology Awards, and Germany’s Officer’s Cross of the Order of Merit.
 A Harvard and Oxford dropout, he has taught at ten universities (most recently Stanford’s School of Engineering and the Naval Postgraduate School)—but only subjects he’s never formally studied.
 In 2009, Time named him one of the world’s 100 most influential people, and Foreign Policy, one of the 100 top global thinkers.

 Lovins discussed how energy efficiency in industry can get cheaper and bigger with integrative design.
-His recent analysis (hyperlink to report) found that in over $40 billion worth of major projects, optimizing industrial equipment and processes as whole systems for multiple benefits typically yielded design savings of 30–60% in retrofits, and 40-90% in new builds.
+His recent analysis found that in over $40 billion worth of major projects, optimizing industrial equipment and processes as whole systems for multiple benefits typically yielded design savings of 30–60% in retrofits, and 40-90% in new builds.
 Paybacks were only a few years and capital cost were almost always lower.
-Artfully choosing, combining, sequencing, and timing fewer and simpler technologies can save more energy at lower cost than deploying more and fancier but dis-integrated and randomly timed technologies.
+Artfully choosing, combining, sequencing, and timing fewer and simpler technologies can save more energy at a lower cost than deploying more and fancier but dis-integrated and randomly timed technologies.
 This may seem difficult, but it is proven, rapidly evolving, and spreading.

 Energy Efficiency and Climate Change